Erik2333/Resume_ErikBerglund/Personal Project/Side_Project.md

 <br>

 ## Fall Champions of Greece.
-> Twin stick hack and slash Mobile Game with 8 to 16 abilitys.
+> Twin stick, hack and slash Mobile Game with 8 to 16 Activatable Abilities.

 <p> <em>
         Greece have fallen into the hands of the Romans. <br>